AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-page-sequencing.md

   ![](assets/s_ncs_admin_survey_jump_comment.png)

-## Example: accessing another form according to a parameter of the URL {#example--accessing-another-form-according-to-a-parameter-of-the-url}
+## Example: access another form based on a URL parameter{#example--accessing-another-form-according-to-a-parameter-of-the-url}

 In the following example, we want to configure a Web form which, when approved, will display another form designated by a parameter of the URL.
 To do this, apply the following steps: